jpmelos/fdintercept/README.md

 - Wraps any command and captures all I/O via stdin, stdout, and stderr.
 - Logs each stream to separate files.
-- Supports target command configuration via the CLI, an environment variable, or a configuration file (`~/.fdinterceptrc.toml`).
+- Supports target command configuration via the CLI, an environment variable, or a configuration file.
 - Preserves original program exit codes.
-- Handles program termination gracefully.
+- Handles process and child process termination gracefully.

 ## Installation